 Nearly everyone we've told about our trip has shared our excitement, and many have said they're jealous and would love to experience an adventure of this sort.
 We're thrilled at all the offers of assistance that have come rolling in so far, from folks pledging to donate to our cause (hold on just a little longer; you'll get your chance soon!) to various sorts of editorial guidance and help with promotion and publicity.
 As you can probably imagine, planning an expedition of this sort is a massive undertaking, so we're incredibly grateful for all the help we can get.
 If there's some sort of special way you'd like to lend your support, please don't hesitate to drop us a line.
 I'd like to offer a special thanks to my fabulous colleagues at PRX, the Public Radio Exchange, for their technical help and for generously volunteering to host my podcast where I'll document this journey!

-We're still trying to build our audience, so please spread the word about Far From Home to anyone you know who might be interested, and subscribe to the podcast in iTunes or Stitcher (or visit this page on our website if you need a primer on how podcasts work).
+We're still trying to build our audience, so please spread the word about Far From Home to anyone you know who might be interested, and subscribe to the podcast in Apple Podcasts or Stitcher (or visit this page on our website if you need a primer on how podcasts work).
 The show launches June 2nd.

 We're just getting started, but we'll have many more updates in the coming weeks and months, so stay tuned!